 METHODOLOGY: The methodology is expected to be developed within a humanistic, constructivist, investigative, and participative educational environment grounded within an eclectic philosophy.
-The course is 100% virtual based on UCR's platform METICS.

 THE STUDENTS' ROLE: Students are expected to negotiate meaning and interact with theory, peers, the professor and high school students in the target language while participating critically.
-They need to be engaged in synchronic and asynchronic activities in MV or other virtual environments that will foster one's linguistic, cultural, and critical thinking skills as deemed in cooperative language learning.

 Students need to keep in mind the importance of: 1) completing each assignment on time; 2) looking up unfamiliar terminology in different documentary search engines before classes; 3) expressing and defending points of view (using previous knowledge on literature and literary criticism from courses IO5530 and IO5540 and theory studied); 4) doing research about specific topics related to course contents through traditional library resources and/or the Web; 5) group work must be balanced in responsibility and participation, 6) the latest version of the MLA or APA format is required for writing essays, reaction papers, reports and any other written assignments.